shyamr586/Basic-App-Vue.js/README.md

 This is the group lab task for week 5.

 Group Members:
+1. Ayaan Jaleel
-1. Jasraj Bhatia
+2. Jasraj Bhatia
-2. Mohammed Kutubjiwala
+3. Mohammed Kutubjiwala
-3. Reham Salman
+4. Reham Salman
-4. Shyam Ramakrishnan
+5. Shyam Ramakrishnan